pdp10/sbpipe/docs/source/developer_manual.md

 configured first), generate plots and report;
 - *param_estim*: generate a fits sequence using Copasi (this must be configured first), generate tables for statistics.
+- *simulator*: a collection of classes used to invoke simulators for each pipeline.
+Currently, Copasi.py is the only class implemented.
+This class invokes CopasiSE.

 These pipelines are invoked directly via the script *sbpipe/run_sbpipe.py*.
 Each pipeline extends the class *Pipeline*, which represents a generic and abstract pipeline.
 Each pipeline must implement the following methods of *Pipeline*: